txtx/txtx/README.md

 ## What is Txtx?

 Have you ever tried to deploy some open source Smart contracts on a local devnet, just to get stuck on the first steps of understanding how the deployment should be executed?
-Have you lost hundreds, thousands or millions of tokens because your master private key got compromised after copy/pasting in your deployment scripts, or missed some contracts initializations making your deploymenent vulnerable and flawed?
+Have you lost hundreds, thousands or millions of tokens because your master private key got compromised after copy/pasting in your deployment scripts, or missed some contracts initializations making your deployments vulnerable and flawed?

 **Txtx** turns the stress, pain and complexity of Smart Contract Infrastructure management into a secure, reproducible and proficient developer experience.